itom-project/plugins/ThorlabsPowerMeter/docs/thorlabsPowerMeter.rst

 * Due to the chaotic version handling of Thorlabs PowerMeter, the source code is changed such that only version 3.0.2 is no longer supported.
 * itom 3.2.1: plugin uses the driver PM100x_Instrument_Driver in version 1.1.2317.102
 * itom 4.0.0: plugin uses the driver PM100x_Instrument_Driver in version 2.2
-* itom 4.1.0: plugin uses the driver PM100x_Instrument_Driver in version 2.2
+* itom 4.1.0: plugin uses the driver in Optical Power Monitor in version 4.0.41
+* itom 4.3.0: plugin uses the driver in Optical Power Monitor in version 4.0.41